greenelab/deep-review/sections/05_treat.md

 approaches may not be dominant on supervised learning tasks yet, but they are uniquely tailored to neural networks and have great future potential.*

+### Modeling Metabolism and Chemical Reactivity

+*Add a reveiw here of metabolism and chemical reactivity.*